 The video below can explain how our team of criminal defense solicitors in London can help persons accused of minor offences in UK:

 Legal representation in the court of law

 Dealing with minor offences in the UK still means you have broken the law, a case where penalties will be enforced.
-If you are released on bail and you will attend to the court of law to solve your case, make sure to ask for legal representation in front of the magistrates.
-Our criminal defence lawyer in UK will analyze your case and the circumstances, in order to offer a suitable approach in the court of law and to help you obtain a fine instead of imprisonment.
-If you are involved in a minor offence case you should know that our team can assist you during this process by providing you recommendations during the meetings with the authorities or applying for bail and, in the case of prosecution, our lawyers can negociate upon your case.
+If you are released on bail and you will attend the court of law to solve your case, make sure to ask for legal representation in front of the magistrates.
+Our criminal defence lawyer in London will analyze your case and the circumstances, in order to offer a suitable approach in the court of law and to help you obtain a fine instead of imprisonment.
+If you are involved in a minor offence case you should know that our team can assist you during this process by providing you recommendations during the meetings with the authorities or applying for bail and, in the case of prosecution, our lawyers can negotiate upon your case.

 The authorities in UK can decide if a case involving minor offences affects the public or not.
 There are situations in which the offences have minor consequences and less impact on the public.
 This means that if the case goes to the court of law, a nominal penalty on conviction might be imposed.
 Moreover, the costs and the uncertainty of the result concerning the criminal proceedings might not be a comparable response to the offence, leading to a prosecution which will not affect the public interest.
 Taking no action or initiating the proceedings will determine the case as of public interest or not.
 There are often cases of minor offences in UK where no further actions are the correct clearances of the authorities.